#1 well marketed products that actually suck in reality.

 A: Both theBlueSmart IP65 and the IP67 chargers are UL 1236!

-Q: I have a Victron Orion TR Smart and it runs hot How hot do these chargers run?
+Q: Our Victron Orion TR Smart and runs hot.
+How hot do these chargers run?

 A: Both the IP 65 the IP 67 are incredibly efficient chargers.
-To test this out I discharged a 125 amp hour Lithionics LifePo4 battery to 0% SOC and set one of our IP65 chargers to 5A and let it go.
+To test this out I discharged a 150 Ah Kilovault HLX+ batteryto 0% SOC and set one of our IP65 5A chargers to 5A and let it go.
 After 20+ hours of continuous bulk charging the charger was barely warm to the touch at 83.6F based on our FLIR Camera.
 There are many chargers in this size range would have burned themselves up trying to run at full output for 20+ hours.
 For example we have replaced a lot of ProMariner Pro-Sport chargers that have literally cooked themselves charging large banks.

 Victron IP65 & IP 67 Wish List/Shortcomings:

 #1: when these chargers are set to run at their full amperage, there is slight voltage drop between the charger and the batteries.
 They really need to make these chargers compatible with the Smart Battery Sense which would provide battery temperature and battery voltage data over Bluetooth.

 #2 There are many lithium iron phosphate batteries out there that require an absorption duration that is shorter than one hour, the current minimum.
 This is a simple programming change that many of us in the industry have been asking for for Since these charges were launched.
 I don’t know why Victron has not been able to do this?